Darryl McDaniels: Career

-McDaniels had written the first draft of his autobiography before learning he was adopted and was working on a second solo album, working titled The Next Level.
-Three tracks off the new album have been released ("Next Level", "Hip Hop", and "Beef Eater") and can be heard on his Myspace page.

-In June 2007, McDaniels joined Aerosmith on stage at the Hard Rock Calling festival in London, England to perform "Walk This Way".

 McDaniels is featured in the video game Guitar Hero: Aerosmith (2008) singing Run-D.M.C.'s singles "King of Rock" and "Walk This Way".
 He is also an unlockable guitarist in the game.
-In the game's trailer, it is revealed that McDaniels' son plays Guitar Hero for hours each day.

 In 2009, McDaniels performed in The People Speak, a documentary feature film that uses dramatic and musical performances of the letters, diaries, and speeches of everyday Americans, based on historian Howard Zinn's nonfiction book A People's History of the United States (1980).

 McDaniels' second solo album, the more rock oriented The Origins Of Block Music, was due out in mid-2010 but was delayed.
 In December 2010, McDaniels appeared with Talib Kweli, Mix Master Mike, and Ahmet Zappa on a cover of Frank Zappa's "Willie the Pimp" for The Frank Zappa AAAFNRAAAA Birthday Bundle 2010.

 In 2011, McDaniels joined forces with producer Wade Martin to open the record label IME Records.

 In 2014, McDaniels ventured into the comics industry with his own publishing imprint, Darryl Makes Comics.
 McDaniels explains his lifelong love of the medium thus: